neevtechnologies/visualcloud/README.md

 Get the instance details:
 ![Instance details](/screenshots/instance.PNG?raw=true)

-## Getting Started
+# Getting Started

-VisualCloud uses Sidekiq for background jobs and MySQL for database.
+VisualCloud is a Rails application which uses Sidekiq for background jobs and MySQL for database.
 So you need redis-server and mysql-server.

 Clone the repository and follow these steps.

-### 'development' environment
+## 'development' environment

 ```shell
 cp config/database.yml.example config/database.yml